EPCCed/APT-python4hpc/lectures/01/README.md

 ---

 # Python performance

-Execution time on give hardware depends on:
-- number of bytecode instructions
-- computational cost of these instructions

-Some general guidelines on writing fast Python code:
+- Everything is an object:
+  - More metadata, more bookkeeping, unboxing & boxing overheads

+- Dynamic typing and flexible object modification:
+  - Need frequent type checking and lookups

-- Function calls costly in CPython stack execution model
+- Function calls costly
+  - Each call creates stack frame
+  - Inlining difficult due to flexible function modification
+  - Should improve with CPython 3.11 (2022)

 - Loops and conditional blocks have high entry & exit overheads

-- Local-scope names are faster to access than global-scope
+- Local-scope variables faster to access than global-scope

-  - Aliasing frequently accessed global names with a local-scope variable, e.g. inside a loop, can speed up your code
+- Garbage collection based on global reference counter

 ---